sujato/bendall-cv/README.md

 ## Possible errors and comments on the manuscript

-Folio 107a/4b/ bhaṇḍanajātanaṁ should probably be bhaṇḍanajātānaṁ as elsewhere in the transcription.
+- Folio 107a/4b/ bhaṇḍanajātanaṁ should probably be bhaṇḍanajātānaṁ as elsewhere in the transcription.
 Corrected in master.
 (The ā in question seems to have a macron *below* it in Hinuber's book.
 I guess it's a printing error.
 Perhaps check against Devanagari ms.)
-Folio 108b/3c/ one danda missing between `tha | pka` (not corrected) Folio 124b/2a/ <<arocesuṁ>> should probably be <<ārocesuṁ>> (not corrected)
+- Folio 108b/3c/ one danda missing between `tha | pka` (not corrected)

 Then in several places in the script (I counted 6), as outlined on page 9, there is a letter m̄ (m with macron).
 It is not certain what this means and Ven.
 Anandajoti had never seen it used before either.
 I have just kept it in as is.